Teen left gun on playground moments before toddler shot herself, Las Vegas police say

-LAS VEGAS (KLAS) – The teenager accused of dropping a gun onto a playground, leading to a toddler shooting herself, did it just moments before the preschool class entered the playground, according to an arrest report.
+LAS VEGAS, Nev.
+(KLAS) – The teenager accused of dropping a gun onto a playground, leading to a toddler shooting herself, did it just moments before the preschool class entered the playground, according to an arrest report.

 On Friday, Nov.
 3, officers with the Las Vegas Metropolitan Police Department were called to the area of Kell Lane and Nellis Boulevard after several people reported there was a shooting on a public bus.